addiscent/vagrant-ruby-rails/README.md

 #### Do The Build

-The "vagrant up" command executed below will provision, (create and initialize), a _vagrant-ruby-rails_ _Vagrant Box_.
-Depending on the speed of your computer and the speed of your Internet connection, the build done by this "vagrant up" will take eight to fifteen minutes or more.
+The "vagrant up" command executed below will provision, (create and initialize), a _vagrant-ruby-rails_ _Vagrant Box_, and start it.
+Depending on the speed of your computer and the speed of your Internet connection, the build done by this "vagrant up" will take approximately eight minutes or more, but should take no more than twenty minutes.

-However, the work done by the provisioning scripts during this initial "vagrant up" build will not be invoked the next time "vagrant up" is executed, because provisioning is a one-time process.
-Therefore, subsequent "vagrant up" operations will result in a loaded _guest-vbox_ within approximately one minute.
+The work done by the provisioning scripts during this initial "vagrant up" build will not be invoked the next time "vagrant up" is executed, because provisioning is a one-time process.
+Therefore, subsequent "vagrant up" operations will result in a running _guest-vbox_ within approximately one minute.

 Enter the following command :